developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 As google barcode scanning library(Zxing library) supported only in Landscape mode.
 Barcode scanning window only appears at centre of screen in Landscape mode.

 ###Devices lacking support
-Due to platform limitations this API is not available on the following Zebra Technologies devices on specific platform.
-Note: However one can enable legacy scanner service and can scan the respective barcode.
+This API is not available on the following Zebra Technologies devices and/or platform(s):

 * VH10 CE 6.0

+**Note**: The legacy scanner service can be enabled and can perform some barcode scans.

 ##Examples

-###Enable barcode scanner and scan a bacrode
+###Enable scanner, scan a bacrode
-This example shows how to enable your device's barcode scanner and access the data gathered by the scanner.
-Note that this example assumes that your ebapi-modules.js file is in the same folder as the HTML invoking it.
-On symbol devices, data wedge needs to be disabled or the Enterprise Browser will not be able to claim any of the scanners.
+This example shows how to enable a device's barcode scanner and access the data gathered by the scanner.
+Note that this example assumes that `ebapi-modules.js` file is in the same folder as the HTML invoking it. **DataWedge must be disabled for Enterprise Browser to access any scanners**.

 	<pre><code>:::javascript
 	&lt;head&gt;
 	    &lt;title&gt;Barcode API Test&lt;/title&gt;
 	    &lt;script type="text/javascript" charset="utf-8" src="ebapi-modules.js"&gt;&lt;/script&gt;

 	    &lt;script type="text/javascript"&gt;
         function scanReceived(params){
             // No data or no timestamp, scan failed. if(params['data']== "" || params['time']==""){